mthorley/arduino-racktempcontroller/README.md

 Secondly all the excellent library contributors used in the project.

 # License
-Licensed under the TAPR Open Hardware License (www.tapr.org/OHL).
+Hardware design licensed under the TAPR Open Hardware License (www.tapr.org/OHL) and GNU.
 The [license](Eagle/license) folder within this repository also contains a copy of this license in plain text format.

+Software licensed under GPLv3 - see [license.md](license.md) file for details.